 All pupils who have transitioned to their next educational setting have remained within that setting this academic year, indicating the effectiveness of transitional processes.

 Recommendation: New target to be set

-Objective 2: To promote and celebrate spiritual, moral, social and cultural development through all appropriate curricular and extra-curricular opportunities, with a particular focus on developing pupils’ aspiration and ensuring a sense of belonging with the school community.
+Objective 2: Promote and celebrate spiritual, moral, social and cultural development through appropriate curricular and extra-curricular opportunities, with a particular focus on developing pupils’ aspirations and securing a sense of belonging with the school community.